rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 Can you lift up your voice to the clouds, that a flood of waters may cover you? ^3834

-Can you send forth lightnings, that they may go and say to you, Here we are? ^3835
+Can you send forth lightnings, that they may go and say to you, 'Here we are'? ^3835

 Who has put wisdom in the inward parts or given understanding to the mind? ^3836